tomasmajercik/segmentation-kitti/README.md

 # segmentation-kitti
-Project repo for picture segementation on KITTI dataset
+Project repo for picture segementation on cityspaces dataset.
+The repository contains: